-- Key pupils will take part in twice weekly pre-braille skills groups. - Similarly to how children learn their eyes can be used to obtain information, pre braille skills teach children they can use their hands to obtain information about what is in front of them. - Through the song "When Goldilocks went to the house of the bears" as well as familiar day to day resources pupils will practise using their hands to explore. - Pupils will work from moving their hand to explore a passively encountered resource on to reach slightly to locate and explore and so on. - Pupils will begin using their whole hand and through practise, hand massages, arm stretches and consistently presented resources they will work towards reaching and beginning to use their fingers.
+- Key pupils will take part in twice weekly pre-braille skills groups. - Similarly to how children learn their eyes can be used to obtain information, pre braille skills teach children they can use their hands to obtain information about what is in front of them. - Through the song "When Goldilocks went to the house of the bears" as well as familiar day to day resources pupils will practise using their hands to explore. - Pupils will work from moving their hand to explore a passively encountered resource on to reach slightly to locate and explore and so on. - Where appropriate the above objectives have been extended to encouraging pupils to use their hands and fingers to explore resources in more detail. - Pupils will begin using their whole hand and through practise, hand massages, arm stretches and consistently presented resources they will work towards reaching and beginning to use their fingers. - As far as possible this session makes use of resources made from natural materials, encouraging children to realise not everything is made of plastic and to provide some differentiation between items being explored.